chaozznl/BriaContacts/README.md

 You can comment this out, or add your own centralized settings.

-The script creates a log file that you can use to debug any potential issues at %temp%\briaimportlog.txt.
+The script creates a log file that you can use to debug any potential issues at `%temp%\briaimportlog.txt`.

 # XML format
 The script uses a slightly modified version of the `CiscoIPPhoneDirectory XML format`.
 Check the example in the project folder.